Managing fluids for ESRD patients is critical to outcomes, treatment tolerance, and cardiovascular health.

 Fluid balance is important for comfort during dialysis and avoiding excess waste in the body.
 Additionally, excess fluid can lead to complications such as increased blood pressure, swelling, and difficulty breathing.
-It is important to remember that fluid intake is not limited to only was a person drinks, but also includes any foods that can become liquid at a different temperature (i.e. ice, jello, sherbet, soup, popsicles, melon, sauce, and gravy).
+It is important to remember that fluid intake is not limited to only what a person drinks, but includes any foods that can become liquid at a different temperature (i.e. ice, jello, sherbet, soup, popsicles, melon, sauce, and gravy).
 Typically it is recommended that a patient gain no more than three percent (3%) of their body weight between treatments, or approximately two to three (2-3) kilograms.

 Nutrition in ESRD must focus on maintaining an appropriate weight and fluid balance, sufficient protein intake (albumin), prevention of renal osteodystrophy by way of monitoring mineral metabolism, and reducing the risk of cardiovascular complications.
 Renal dietitians are the team leaders in assisting patients and providers in understanding the renal diet and the complexity of patient needs.